turbot/tailpipe-mcp/README.md

   - Input: `sql` (string): The SQL query to execute

 - **connect_tailpipe**
-  - Connect to a Tailpipe database, optionally using a new database path
+  - Refresh the Tailpipe database connection to get the latest data, or connect to a different database path
-  - Optional input: `database_path` (string): Database path to connect to
+  - Optional input: `database_path` (string): Database path to connect to.
+If not provided, refreshes the current connection.

 Data Structure Operations:
 - **partition_list**